thatsadeal/groupproject/README.md

  * User need the ability to login
  * User need the ability to create account.
  * User need the ability to search resturant.
- * User need the ability to bookmark deal.
+ * User need the ability to edit account settings.
  * User need the ability to search deals.
  * User need the ability to select food deliver service.
  * User need the ability to map direction.